Vicky-AnnaStacy/anastacia-moringa-week-2/README.md

 ## Setup instructions - includes any scripts that need to be run if necessary.

 ## BDD.
+As a user, I would like to;

+See a  small description of what the application does on the landing page.
+Enter my birthday through a form
+Choose what gender I am.
+Click the submit button to see what my Akan name would be

 ## Technologies used.
 -HTML